Emplate/emplate-ios-sdk/README.md

 Remember to open the Xcode workspace and not the project file

 ### Including the SDK in your app
-By adding the following line to your ViewController.h, you'll get access to the whole SDK
+By adding the following line to your ViewController or AppDelegate, you'll get access to the whole SDK

 `#import "EmplateSDK.h"`